Oligodendrocyte progenitor cell: Fate

 Typically beginning in postnatal development, OPCs myelinate the entire central nervous system (CNS).
-They differentiate into the less mobile preoligodendrocytes that further differentiate into oligodendrocytes, a process characterized by the emergence of the expression of myelin basic protein (MBP), proteolipid protein (PLP), or myelin-associated glycoprotein (MAG).
+They differentiate into the less mobile premyelinating oligodendrocytes that further differentiate into oligodendrocytes, a process characterized by the emergence of the expression of myelin basic protein (MBP), proteolipid protein (PLP), or myelin-associated glycoprotein (MAG).
 Following terminal differentiation in vivo, mature oligodendrocytes wrap around and myelinate axons.
 In vitro, oligodendrocytes create an extensive network of myelin-like sheets.
 The process of differentiation can be observed both through morphological changes and cell surface markers specific to the discrete stage of differentiation, though the signals for differentiation are unknown.
 The various waves of OPCs could myelinate distinct regions of the brain, which suggests that distinct functional subpopulations of OPCs perform different functions.

 Differentiation of OPCs into oligodendrocytes involves massive reorganization of cytoskeleton proteins ultimately resulting in increased cell branching and lamella extension, allowing oligodendrocytes to myelinate multiple axons.
 Multiple pathways contribute to oligodendrocyte branching, but the exact molecular process by which oligodendrocytes extend and wrap around multiple axons remains incompletely understood.
-Laminin, a component of the extracellular matrix, plays an important role regulating oligodendrocyte production.
-Mice lacking laminin alpha2-subunit produced fewer OPCs in the SVZ.
+Laminin, a component of the extracellular matrix, plays an important role in regulating oligodendrocyte production.
+Mice lacking laminin alpha2-subunit produced fewer OPCs in the subventricular zone (SVZ).
 Deletion of Dicer1 disrupts normal brain myelination.
 However, miR-7a, and miRNA in OPCs, promotes OPC production during brain development.